JamesonCodes/ai-share-button-generator/README.md

    - Optionally select content type

 2. **Copy the Embed Script**
+   - Choose your framework (HTML, React, or Vue)
-   - Copy the generated script tag from the generator
+   - Copy the generated code snippet from the generator

 3. **Paste into Your Page**
-   - Add the script tag to the HTML of the page where you want the share button to appear
+   - **HTML**: Add the script tag to your HTML
+   - **React**: Use the provided component in your React app
+   - **Vue**: Use the provided component in your Vue app

 ## Usage